 proposed the form of the memorial that was adopted and built.
-A farmer's son born in 1887 in Lezant, and baptised on 13th November 1887 at St. Briochus Church, one of three children, he lived and worked on his father's Trekenner farm.
+A farmer's son born in 1887 in Lezant, and baptised on 13th November 1887 at St. Briochus Church, the eldest of three children, he lived and worked on his father's Trekenner farm.

-He was living at West Penrest, when on 1st November 1917 at Linkinhorne, he married Edith Hicks, a farmer's daughter from Trelabe, Linkinhorne, although they did not have any children, their marriage would last until William's death on 28th November 1934 at Launceston Hospital.
+He was living at West Penrest, when on 1st November 1917 at Linkinhorne, he married Edith Hicks, a farmer's daughter from Trelabe, Linkinhorne, and together they had one son, Henry John, born on 14th August 1928, who would go on to farm at Milton Abbot.

+Their marriage would last until William's death on 28th November 1934 at Launceston Hospital.